 - Unable to stop – when you reach the point that you realize you cannot stop using.

 If you use marijuana on a regular basis and experience physical withdrawal symptoms without it, you may be addicted.
-If this is the case, rest assured that Pinnacle Peak Recovery is here to help.
+If you or someone you love have a marijuana or spice addiction, rest assured that Pinnacle Peak Recovery is here to help.

 Research conducted by the National Institute of Health shows that only 9% of cannabis users develop a dependence on the drug.
 While this rate is far lower than with other widely abused drugs, dependency is still a possibility for cannabis users.